Troubleshoot Resource Connectors and Connector Groups

 For example, the CPU Load chart does not have current data, or the graphs that you see when you click a connector ID in the list of connectors in a group are not up to date.

-A Note About Connector Issues
+About Resource Connector Issues

 This can cause problems with automatic software updates, monitoring connector health, gathering metrics, and deleting or revoking a connector, including automatically deleting inactive connectors.